 What size objective lens do I need for my riflescope?

-The objective lens should be matched to the magnification of a scope.
-There is no easy way to answer this question but you should always look through a scope if you can before you purchase it to make sure it is a clear, bright view.
+The objective lens should be matched to the scope's magnification.
+There is no easy way to answer this question.
+You should always look through a scope before you purchase it.
+Look for a clear, bright view.

 Which riflescope reticle should I choose?

 I only recommend two reticles for new scope shooters.
-If you are predominantly a hunter, go with a plain reticle with few or no internal markings.
-For tactical and long-range optics, a standard mil-dot reticle would be preferred.
+If you predominantly hunt, go with a plain reticle.
+It should have few or no internal markings.
+For tactical and long-range optics, a standard mil-dot reticle is best.

 What is parallax?